mickelsonmichael/az-204-resources/README.md

 Udemy offers several courses and practice tests, but I can't speak to their quality either.
 I have heard that some are not helpful, but their ratings on the site are excellent. _Note: Never buy anything full price on Udemy.
 There is almost always a sale going on, so just wait a few days for the next one if you can_.

+Finally, while not listed here, __you should study the official documentation itself__, as it can provide a lot of insight.
+See the Thomas Mauerer guide for some specific topics you can read.

 - __[Microsoft Learning Path](https://docs.microsoft.com/en-us/learn/certifications/azure-developer)__
 - [Quizlet Flash Cards](https://quizlet.com/_8lt96b?x=1jqt&i=mwv9z)
 - [Thomas Mauerer Study Guide](https://www.thomasmaurer.ch/2020/03/az-204-study-guide-developing-solutions-for-microsoft-azure/)